hindu-comm/mail_stream_advaita-l/2017/02/advaitin_The_Bhashya/127__shrImallalitAlAlitaH.md

 > ShankarAcharyanavAvatara

-​Such word comes in commentary of dashashlokI called siddhAntabinduH. ​The sub commentary by gauDa brahmAnanda clearly says that it stands for shiva of whose shankarAchArya is new avatAra.
+Such word comes in commentary of dashashlokI called siddhAntabinduH.
+The sub commentary by gauDa brahmAnanda clearly says that it stands for shiva of whose shankarAchArya is new avatAra.
 I think people need to read some Sanskrit Grammar, if not that at least